yuchdev/mhddos_proxy/README-EN.md

-      -h, --help             show this help message and exit -c, --config URL|path  URL or local path to file with targets list -t, --threads 2000     Total number of threads to run (default is CPU * 1000) --table                Print log as table
-      --debug                Print log as text
-      --vpn                  Use both my IP and proxies.
-Optionally, specify a percent of using my IP (default is 10%) --rpc 2000             How many requests to send on a single proxy connection (default is 2000) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --http-methods GET     List of HTTP(L7) methods to use (default is GET + POST|STRESS).
+      -h, --help             show this help message and exit -c, --config URL|path  URL or local path to file with targets list -t, --threads 2000     Total number of threads to run (default is CPU * 1000) --table / --debug      Print log as table / as text --vpn                  Use both my IP and proxies.
+Optionally, specify a percent of using my IP (default is 10%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --http-methods GET     List of HTTP(L7) methods to use (default is GET + POST|STRESS).
       --itarmy               Attack targets from https://t.me/itarmyofukraine2022